FareHarbor/fareharbor-docs/external-api/data-types.md

     * `normalized_phone`: `string`

-        The contact phone number for the party.
-This will have a plus sign, the country code and no extra characters like commas.
+        The party's contact phone number.
+This will have a plus sign, the country code, and no extra characters such as commas or dashes.

     * `country_phone`: `string`

-        The contact's phone country code.
+        The contact phones' country code.

     * `email`: `string`